dalmura/infrastructure/sites/indigo/README.md

 Cluster management/lifecycle functionality like [Omni](https://omni.siderolabs.com/) or [Sidero Metal](https://www.sidero.dev/) won't be used due to high cost and hardware incompatibilities respectively.
 See [archived/indigo-sidero](/sites/archived/indigo-sidero/) for an initial attempt at getting Sidero Metal working, but ultimately failing due to hardware incompatibilites.

+Omni now supports a [self hosted non-production deployment](https://docs.siderolabs.com/omni/infrastructure-and-extensions/self-hosted/overview), so at some point that will be investigated and possibly used.

 ## Cluster Composition

 * [Cilium CNI](https://cilium.io/get-started/)